skyfire-xyz/draft-skyfire-oauth-kyapay-token/draft-skyfire-oauth-kyapay-token.md

 issued by a payment network under an agentic-commerce programme -- for example Visa Intelligent Commerce (`visa_vic`) or Mastercard Agent Pay, using Secure Card on File (`mastercard_scof`).
-Such a credential is provisioned for a single transaction and is scoped to one initiator, one target and one amount.
+Such a credential is provisioned for a single transaction and is scoped to one initiator, one target, and one amount.
 It is not a Primary Account Number (PAN), and it cannot be used to derive the underlying PAN or the network's agentic token.